mighdoll/wgsl-linker/README.md

 - It'd be fun to publish wgsl modules as esm modules aka glslify.

-- The linker shows _linking errors_ in the original unlinked source locations even if the source has been rewritten by preprocessing.
+- The linker shows _linking errors_ from wgsl-linker in the original unlinked source locations even if the source has been rewritten by preprocessing.
-  It would be nice to report WebGPU _shader compilation errors_ in the original unlinked sources as well by mapping WebGPU reported errors through the linker's internal source maps.
+  It would be nice to also report WebGPU _shader compilation errors_ in the original unlinked sources by mapping WebGPU reported errors through the linker's internal source maps.